crystalsand10/PS_glean_device/README.md

 * PatientSafety_v6.gomsl - model for testing various object shapes.
 * PatientSafety_v7.gomsl - model for testing of medications, but where fields are labeled.
 * PatientSafety_v8.gomsl - leading towards a proper user model for PRN medications, which can be compared against the empirical results.
+* PatientSafety_v9.gomsl - Trying to simplyfy the actions of the modelled user in version 8.